 There are software systems designed for organizations of all sizes and industries.
 Some are fairly generic, one size fits all, and some are specific to certain markets.

-The final step conRFID Installation Planning Meetingsists of establishing (as well as enforcing) standard processes and procedures at various control points across the asset life cycle.
+The final step consists of establishing, documenting, and enforcing standard processes and procedures at various control points across the asset life cycle.
 Each process plays a role in effectively tracking and managing assets.
 Failure to follow a procedure along the chain can result in a snowball effect.

 For example, failure to apply an asset tag at the appropriate time in the asset life cycle can result in difficulty identifying the item during an annual audit.
 This item could then be identified as missing in the asset tracking system, while it is in fact in use by the end user.
 Or worse, it is not in use but could be.
 The organization may then purchase a new asset to replace a perfectly functioning asset they don’t know they have.